Elections Frequently Asked Questions

 As a member of the armed forces, you can choose to register as a service voter or as an ordinary elector.
-More information about registering to vote as a service voter is available on the Your Vote Matters website.
+More information about registering to vote as a service voter is available on the Electoral Commission website.
 (Opens in a New Window)

 A: As a student, you can register to vote at both your home and university addresses.
-More information about student registration can be found on the Your Vote Matters website.
+More information about student registration can be found on the Electoral Commission website.
 (Opens in a New Window)

 A: It depends on when you submit your application.
 If you complete an application between the beginning of December and the beginning of August, it will take 1-2 months for your registration to take effect.
 Once your application has been processed, you will receive a letter which will tell you when your name will be added to the electoral register.
 If you complete an application during the annual household registration canvass between the beginning of August and mid November, your registration will take effect on 1 December.
 Again, you will receive a letter confirming this.